kachi-tutorials/koa-server-tutorial/Parts/2 - SqlServer/README.md

 ## Get Request

-On our **event.models.js** file, let's updat the **getEvents** controller.
+On our **event.models.js** file, let's update the **getEvents** controller.

-We need to update our function to make it async and returns all the event items stored in our postgres.
+We need to update our function to make it async and return all the event items stored in our postgres.

 ```
 const getEvents = async ctx => {